deependersingla/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   Unique ID for a distinct piece of content in a course.
 Each module_id is recorded as a URL with the format i4x://{org}+{course}+{run}@{module type}+block@{module name or hash code}.
-Having URLs of this form gives content a canonical representation even during a transition between backend data stores.
+Having URLs of this form gives content a canonical representation even during a transition between back-end data stores.

   As an example, this module_id: